 Departments often need to communicate specific information to callers as well as ask for specific information from callers in their professional voicemail greetings.

-So when writing and recording your department greetings, keep in mind these seven key elements:
+So when writing and recording your departmental professional voicemail greetings, keep in mind these seven key elements:

 It’s important to make sure your caller knows to what department he or she has been routed.
 If it’s not the right one, you can’t help them and you’re wasting your time and theirs.
 They’ll appreciate knowing they got the wrong department and can select a response to be re-routed.
 And if it is the right department, then they’ll feel reassured.